 For Music Teachers

 For over 50 years, PCP has offered multiple session lengths of chamber music on Lake Dunmore.
-We currently offer two 2 week sessions, one at the beginning of summer and one mid-August for string and piano students ages 11-17.
-We also offer one 4 week session mid-summer for string and piano students in High School.
+We offer four 2 week sessions, and a session abroad for string and piano students ages 11-18.
+Many students choose to attend multiple sessions.
 Our average session enrollment is 45-50 students.

 Here are our email addresses for your reference: